Like any other country globally, Thailand has traffic rules and fines for breaking them. For some travelers, this comes as a surprise!

 E-Book #2.
 Vehicle act of Thailand (en) – Download from Dropbox

-If you have a few days free to travel in Northern Thailand, we recommend visiting Doi Inthanon and Mae Kampong.
-These are one-day motorcycle routes located on the outskirts of Chiang Mai.
+If you have a few days to travel through Northern Thailand, we recommend visiting Doi Inthanon and Mae Kampong.
+After that, we recommend the Chiang Mai sightseeing list if you travel for a few weeks.
 Finally, we recommend visiting Mae Hong Son Loop or Chiang Rai for a multi-day trip.
+Check out the details on motorbike rentals in Chiang Mai, and feel free to ask us if you have any questions.